TIBCOSoftware/flogo-contrib/trigger/timer/README.md

 # tibco-timer
-This trigger provides your flogo application the ability to schedule a flow via REST over HTTP
+This trigger provides your flogo application the ability to schedule a flow via scheduling service

 ## Installation